 If you’ve been on social media for the last couple of months, you must already have noticed the rise of houseplants’ popularity.
 While a lot of plants have made their debut on the feeds of countless houseplant enthusiasts, the genus Monstera has taken center stage.

-If you’re thinking of adding this beautiful houseplant to your collection but have doubts on how to care for it, look no further.
+If you’re thinking of adding a Monstera Adansonii to your collection but have doubts on how to care for it, look no further.
 This guide covers everything you need to know about Monstera adansonii so you can adopt one, care for it, and make it part of your growing collection of houseplants.

 The Monstera adansonii plant is native to South and Central America.
 It is a member of the Araceae plant family.
 Monstera Adansonii is a tropical perennial that is commonly grown as a houseplant.

 It’s notorious for growing quickly, taking less than 6 months to grow into an impressive height.
-It also loves to climb so if you provide it with a moss pole or trellis, it will readily wrap itself and grow around it.
+It also loves to climb!
+If you want your plant to climb up, provide it with a moss pole or trellis and it will readily wrap itself and grow around it.

 The Monstera adansonii is often called the “Swiss cheese plant” or “five holes plant” because of its big heart-shaped leaves.
 It also goes by the name “monkey mask” or “Adanson’s monster.”